JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code removes a character at position n
+This code replicates the Python bytecode